tomkat-cr/data_lakehouse_local_stack/README.md

   ORDER BY IpCount DESC
 ```

-The result will be the list of IP addresses and number of times those IPs are in all the Requests evaluated.
+The result will be the list of IP addresses and the number of times those IPs are in all the Requests evaluated.

 2. To run a custom SQL query using Spark: